fspofficial/bing-rewards-py/README.md

 script uses the PyAutoGUI library for simulating keyboard and mouse actions, and it contains a list of 80 keywords related to Python programming.
 The code is commented to provide a clear understanding of what each line does.

+To make it work, you have to move your pointer to the search bar